bertiniteam/b2/README.md

 1. `make` -- Use of multiple threads is again suggested, if you have enough memory.
 The Python bindings take even more memory than the core does.
 2. `make install` -- Install the bindings to wherever `./configure` determined the place for installed Python modules is.
 3. `cd test && python test_all.py` -- Optionally, run the tests.

+The tests require NumPy, which you should install using your package manager.  `pip install numpy` should get you there.

 ### 4. Provide feedback